Google Home is a voice-controlled miracle of modern technology.

 You can ask it questions and it will respond.
 You can have it play music.
 You can access news headlines and your own calendar.
 You can use it as a very expensive kitchen timer and clock.
 It is your digital, personal assistant, leveraging the power of the cloud and its maker's knowledge.

-It's also worth noting that Google is likely to slash prices on the Google Home in response to whatever Amazon does for Amazon Prime Day 2019.
+It's also worth noting that Google is likely to slash prices on the Google Home in the Black Friday sales.

 - Hang on, didn't someone do this already?
 Read our Amazon Echo review (opens in new tab)